algorandfoundation/algokit-avm-vscode-debugger/README.md

 | Inspect program state        | The debugger allows inspection of the state of the program being debugged, including the PC (program counter), stack, and scratch space.
 Byte arrays can be displayed in various formats. | ![Inspecting program state](images/program%20state%20variables.png)                      |
 | Watch values                 | Specific values can be added to the watch list.
 Negative indexing is supported to look up values relative to the top of the stack.                                                        | ![Watched values](images/watch%20values.png)                                             |
 | Inspect application state    | The debugger allows inspection and watching of any available application state from the execution.                                                                                        | ![Inspecting application state variables](images/app%20state%20variables%20expanded.png) |

+## How can I contribute?

+This is an open source project managed by the Algorand Foundation.
+See the [contributing page](./CONTRIBUTING.md) to learn about making improvements, including developer setup instructions.

 ## Contact